kvishal73/chatbot/README.md

-it is my major pproject in college
+it is my major project in college